GTM predictions for 2026: what separates leaders from laggards

 Here's what changes in practice:

-Process Gaps Become Impossible to Ignore AI-powered workflows break when there's no clear owner for a customer handoff or when different teams use conflicting definitions of "qualified."
+Process Gaps Become Impossible to Ignore: AI workflows break when there's no clear owner for a customer handoff or when different teams use conflicting definitions of "qualified."
 These friction points that used to slow deals down by days now cause visible system failures.
 The pain becomes acute enough that companies actually fix the underlying process issues.

-Trust Becomes the Limiting Factor AI can only accelerate what you allow it to see.
+Trust Becomes the Limiting Factor: AI can only accelerate what you allow it to see.
 Companies with siloed data and a culture of information hoarding will find their AI investments delivering minimal returns.
 Meanwhile, organizations that build cross-functional trust and transparency will see exponential gains.
+GTM Studio's unified data layer gives RevOps teams a single, auditable source of truth that marketing and sales operate from without siloed exports.

 Having the most sophisticated AI tools won't be enough in 2026.
 Successful GTM teams will use AI as a forcing function to finally build the integrated, aligned GTM operating system that the market has demanded for years.